csc301-fall-2022/assignment-2-3-shihhu0a0-zheng-duan/README.md

         - easiest to learn among all
         - offcial libraries include routing and state components
         - highly flexible
+        - vue is the most popular js framework in China, and I am from China :)
     - cons:
         - smaller ecosystem compared to React